Travel Vaccines and Advice for Malta

 Sources: Embassy of Malta and U.S. State Department

-What is the Climate Like in Malta?
+What Is the Climate Like in Malta?

 Malta is a country that has warm and sunny weather.
 It has hot summers and mild winters because of its Mediterranean climate.